Tissa Vitharana

-Upali Tissa Vitharana (born 30 August 1934) is a Sri Lankan politician, former Member of Parliament and former cabinet minister.
-He is the current leader of the Lanka Sama Samaja Party (LSSP) and served as Governor of North Central Province from 2019 to 2020.
+Vidya Jyothi Upali Tissa Vitharana (30 August 1934 – 13 February 2026) was a Sri Lankan physician and politician who was a Member of Parliament and a cabinet minister.
+He was the leader of the Lanka Sama Samaja Party (LSSP) and served as Governor of North Central Province from 2019 to 2020.

 Early life and family

-Vitharana was born 30 August 1934 in Nuwara Eliya in central Ceylon.
+Vitharana was born 30 August 1934 in Nuwara Eliya in central British Ceylon.
 He was the son of Pieris Vitharana, a Public Works Department engineer, and N. P. Maggie Perera, sister of N. M. Perera.
 He was educated at Trinity College, Kandy and Ananda College, Colombo.
 He played cricket for both schools.
 After school he joined the University of Ceylon's medical faculty in Colombo, graduating in 1959 with a MBBS degree.
 Vitharana captained the university's cricket team in 1957/58 and took part in the Sara Trophy Tournament.

 Career

-After university Vitharana worked as a medical officer (1959–67) and was registrar at Colombo General Hospital in 1963/64.
-His post graduate work earned him an MD degree in clinical medicine from the University of Ceylon in 1965.
+After university, Vitharana worked as a medical officer (1959–67), and was registrar at Colombo General Hospital in 1963-64.
+His post-graduate work earned him an MD degree in clinical medicine from the University of Ceylon in 1965.
 He then went to study in the UK, obtaining a Diploma in Bacteriology from the London School of Hygiene & Tropical Medicine in 1968 and a Ph.D. in virology from the University of London in 1971.
 Specialising in bacteriology and virology, Vitharana joined the Medical Research Institute (MRI) in Colombo in 1972, serving as its director from 1983 to 1994.
 He was head of the virology department at the MRI from 1972 to 1994.
 Vitharana was a consultant virologist at the Edinburgh City Hospital's Regional Virus Laboratory in the 1980s.
 He was deputy director of the Victoria Infectious Diseases Reference Laboratory in Melbourne from 1991 to 1993.